Information for Newly Admitted Students

 To view the registration schedule and a calendar of important dates for most graduate programs, see the academic schedule.
 Students enrolling in the Graduate School of Business should view this calendar.

-If you received conditional admission to Loyola, we must receive your final, official transcript(s) or other required documetns showing your degree conferred.
+If you received conditional admission to Loyola, we must receive all your final, official transcript(s) or other required documents as indicated in your admission letter.
 Registration for your second term will be blocked until you submit these documents.
 Photocopies, faxes, scanned images, and opened transcripts are not considered official.
 Official documents must be received in an unopened envelope, sealed by the institution.

 For those who have or will complete their degree at an institution outside the United States, documents may include either transcript with a degree posted or mark sheets with a separate degree certificate.
 Requesting and receiving these documents takes time, so we advise you to contact your institution(s) as soon as possible to ensure documents will be received before registration for the second term opens